MatthewSabia1/SubPirate-Pro/docs/README.md

 2. Add tests for new features
 3. Ensure all tests pass with `npm run test`
 4. Update documentation for any changes
+5. Properly handle errors using type-safe interfaces
+6. Follow the UI Component Guide for consistent styling

 ## Support